Center Update

 The CSCU Center for Nanotechnology is undergoing an exciting transformation!

-Pending final approval by the CSCU Board of Regents, the center will be renewed and expanded in scope as
+After recent approval from the CSCU Board of Regents, the center has been renewed and expanded in scope as

 The CSCU Center for Quantum and Nanotechnology